Get your reading workshop ready to go with this free collection of ideas and resources.

 Getting your students reading for your reading workshop requires a focus on teaching classroom procedures and expectations.
-Our Launching Reading Workshop Unit of Study or try our Growing Readers Launching Unit of Study with a garden theme.
+Use our Launching Reading Workshop Unit of Study or try our Growing Readers Launching Unit of Study with a garden theme.
 It includes mini-lessons, anchor charts, graphic organizers and other resources that will be needed to get your workshop going.

 One of the challenges teachers often face when beginning their workshop is how to wisely use small group instruction time with your students.
 We have created a Small Group Toolkit that is designed all you need to get effective instruction time started.
 Included are resources for fluency practice, word work, comprehension and more.

 In upper grades, you may be looking to try Literature Circles.
 This post contains resources planning pages for you, anchor charts and printable pages for students.

 We have a large collection of graphic organizers designed to meet standards for each grade level and area of focus in reading: